Doug DeMuro: Cars & Bids

 DeMuro left Autotrader.com to focus on a new venture which eventually grew into the car auction website Cars & Bids, which he had first conceived in 2019.
-The website, a competitor of "Bring a Trailer", is aimed at cars for enthusiasts and only accepts cars built in 1981 or later.
-The first car listed on the site was DeMuro's own 2012 Mercedes-Benz E 63 AMG Wagon.
+The website is aimed at cars for enthusiasts and formerly only listed cars built in 1981 or later.
+The first car listed on the site was DeMuro's own 2012 Mercedes-Benz E 63 AMG Wagon; in the years since, he has gone on to sell several more of his vehicles on the site.
+These vehicles were a 2018 Kia Stinger GT2, which he purchased to replace the E 63 AMG wagon; a 2020 Land Rover Defender, which he bought to replace the Stinger and which was the first car DeMuro bought brand new for himself; a 1994 Audi RS2 Avant, which was imported from Japan via Canada; and a 1998 Mercedes-Benz A140, which was imported in 2023.

 The company reported 4,000 listed cars and US $75 million spent by purchasers during 2021.

-In February 2023, The Chernin Group acquired a majority stake in Cars & Bids for US$37 million.
+In January 2023, The Chernin Group acquired a majority stake in Cars & Bids for US$37 million.

+As of May 2, 2025, Cars & Bids expanded their selection to also include vehicles built before 1981.

 Personal life

-DeMuro lives in San Diego, California, with his wife, Joanna, a bearded Collie named Noodle, who has made several appearances in his videos since DeMuro adopted him, and one child, a boy, born on September 2, 2021.
+DeMuro currently lives in San Diego, California with his wife Joanna.
+The couple have two sons, born in 2021 and 2023, and a Bearded Collie named Noodle, who frequently makes appearances in DeMuro's videos.
+He enjoys mini golf, corn dogs, and long walks on the beach.